blitz/x86.lol/_posts/2024-09-21-cross-compile-riscv.md

 # Build the disk image for version 17 of the appliance.
 $ nix -L build .\#packages.riscv64-linux.appliance_17_image

+# Run the disk image as a VM.
 $ qemu-efi riscv64 result/disk.qcow2
 ...
 <<< Welcome to ApplianceOS 24.11.20240906.574d1ea (riscv64) - ttyS0 >>>